 There are two key phases of sleep: rapid eye movement (REM) and non-REM.

 The non-REM stages, including the deep sleep phase, are a very quiet time in the brain.
 In the first (and lightest) non-REM stage, people will sometimes experience “hypnic jerks”, sudden muscle contractions preceded by a feeling of falling.

 During slow wave sleep, the deepest non-REM stage, it’s very difficult to rouse someone, and if awoken during that stage the person will feel groggy and there will be some level of impairment for about half an hour.
 The time spent in slow wave over the course of the night decreases with age.

 The REM phase, on the other hand, is a very active time.
 Besides the rapid eye movements that give this phase its name, the electrical pattern on an EEG (electroencephalogram) is very similar to what’s seen in someone who’s awake.
 However, the muscles throughout the body are mostly immobilized.
 Breathing becomes more irregular, and heart rate may increase.
-Dreaming occurs primarily during REM sleep, and more time is spent in REM during the later part of the night.
+Dreaming occurs primarily during the REM phase, and more time is spent in REM during the later part of the night.

 Sleep deprivation has both mental and physical effects.
 It increases the risk for type 2 diabetes, affects the release of the stress hormone cortisol, and has negative effects on memory and attention.

 In a study involving lab rats, the rats died after 5 weeks of sleep deprivation.
 Sleep deprivation is sometimes used as an interrogation technique.
 The longest scientifically documented period a human has stayed awake without stimulants is 264 hours (11 days), while the Guinness World Record is 18 days, 17 hours.